kubilus1/autoortho/README.md

 [![Video](https://img.youtube.com/vi/seuguds8GX0/hqdefault.jpg)](https://www.youtube.com/watch?v=seuguds8GX0)

 ## Current Version Software Characteristics
 * Does not remove cached high-res downloaded image automatically, these files can get very large(>100GB) overtime and require manual intervention to delete.
-(Stored in orthocache folder in the same directory as the .exe executable)
+They are stored in the configured `paths.cache_dir` (see `.autoortho` configuration file) directory.
   * Hence, if you fly through the same place without deleting you cache, the previously cached file will be accessed again without any downloads
 * Unfinished downloads are store in (C:\Users\username\.autoortho-data/downloads) folder by default
 * The console output log is stored in (C:\Users\username\.autoortho-data/)